 These are very basic checks to make sure you understand the business and you want to own it for the long term.
 You should never pick a company just because the dividend yield is high.
 In many cases, high yield is a trap.
+You have to factor that in your Dividend Investment Strategy.
 You can read my post here, to understand why high yield can be a red flag.

 One last thing you need to check is the payout ratio.
 It tells us what percentage of free cash flow the company pays out the shareholder as dividends.

 Although checking payout ratio for REITs is meaningless.
 Because you will often see more than 100% payout ratio.
 Mostly because the depreciation in real estate helps REIT generate ton of cash flow. you can read in detail here.